This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 Blocking feature is only available through Violet when the Domotz Agent is configured on a Domotz Box or on a Luxul Router.
 Devices discovered on the tagged VLANs configured on the Domotz Box cannot be blocked through Violet Digital Support App due to technical limitation to the implementation of the pausing functionality.

-In the Reports and Logging Tile there are three screens that give you important information regarding the Agent.
-First is the Logging tab that will show you the last user events on the platform which include:
+The Logging tab will show you the last users events on the platform which include:

 You can also generate pdf reports that cover activity from the past 30 days.
 This report will be sent to the email address associated with your Domotz account.
 You can also add up to 4 additional email addresses to the recipient list.
 Reports can be generated at any time and there are no limits on how many reports you generate.